mozilla/gecko-dev/browser/components/urlbar/docs/telemetry.rst

 urlbar.abandonment
 ~~~~~~~~~~~~~~~~~~

+  NOTE: This telemetry is no longer collected.
+See changelog below.

   A uint recording the number of abandoned engagements in the urlbar.
 An
   abandonment occurs when the user begins using the urlbar but stops before
   completing the engagement.
 This can happen when the user clicks outside the
   urlbar to focus a different part of the window.
 It can also happen when the
   user switches to another window while the urlbar is focused.

+  Changelog
+    Firefox 134
+      Legacy ``urlbar.abandonment`` telemetry mirrored to Glean.
+(See bug 1927093)
+    Firefox 137
+      Legacy ``urlbar.abandonment`` telemetry and Glean ``urlbar.abandonment_count`` telemetry
+      removed completely.
+(See bug 1932711)

 urlbar.autofill_deletion
 ~~~~~~~~~~~~~~~~~~~~~~~~